400.220 - Professor Series

 5) Above Scale:

-Advancement to an Above Scale rank involves an overall career review and is reserved only for the most highly distinguished faculty (1) whose work of sustained and continuing excellence has attained national and international recognition and broad acclaim reflective of its significant impact; (2) whose University teaching performance is excellent; and (3) whose service is highly meritorious.
+Advancement to an Above Scale rank involves an overall career review, however, on the Santa Cruz campus, emphasis should be given to work done since advancement to, or appointment at a step above Professor Step 6.
+Advancement to Above Scale is reserved only for the most highly distinguished faculty (1) whose work of sustained and continuing excellence has attained national and international recognition and broad acclaim reflective of its significant impact; (2) whose University teaching performance is excellent; and (3) whose service is highly meritorious.
 Except in rare and compelling cases, advancement will not occur after less than four years at Step IX.
 Moreover, mere length of service and continued good performance at Step IX is not justification for further salary advancement.
 There must be demonstration of additional merit and distinction beyond the performance on which advancement to Step IX was based.
 Documentation normally must include solicited external evaluations.

 6) Further Above Scale: